 When you’re doing any sort of exercise with a dumbbell, your body works harder to compensate for the fact that the dumbbells are not connected to each other.
 Doing exercises like dumbbell presses, dumbbell shoulder presses, or dumbbell front squats will require your stabilizer muscles to work harder than they would if you were using a barbell for the same exercise.

-You’ll be working your core and stabilizer muscles harder than you would if you were in the gym using a barbell, or especially a machine.
+You’ll be working your core and stabilizer muscles harder than you would if you were in the gym using a barbell, or especially a machine like the sumo smith machine or a squat rack.

 Prevent Muscle Imbalances